Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Nullspace and Invariance

 The property of such a sample will be that the output of the patch embedding will effectively remain preserved, $f_{\theta}(\mathbf{x}+\mathbf{v}) = f_{\theta}(\mathbf{x})$.
 Since the output after the first layer remains unaffected, the final output of the classification remains unchanged.
-In this manner, \textbf{nullspace of patch embedding also serves as a subset of the nullspace of the vision transformer}.
-In \cref{fig:example_ns}, we provide visualisation of noise synthesized using basis vectors.
+In \cref{fig:example_ns}, we provide visualization of noise synthesized using basis vectors.
 This noise can be added to \textit{any} input image with complete invariance.
 In \cref{sec:vits:2}, we explore if it possible to learn a nullspace-like counterpart for the non-linear blocks of ViTs.